Bending of pinned dust ion acoustic solitary waves in presence of charged space debris: acknowledgements

 \section{acknowledgements}

-Siba Prasad Acharya acknowledges Department of Atomic Energy (DAE), Govt. of India for financial help during this work through institute fellowship scheme.
-Abhik Mukherjee would like to acknowledge the financial support during the research work from Indian Statistical Institute, Kolkata, India.
-Abhik Mukherjee would like to thank Ms. Krishna Kar for the scintillating and fruitful discussions during the progress of the work.
+Siba Prasad Acharya acknowledges Department of Atomic Energy (DAE) of Government of India for financial help during this work through institute fellowship scheme.
+Abhik Mukherjee would like to acknowledge Indian Statistical Institute, Kolkata for the financial support during the research work.
+Abhik Mukherjee is indebted to Ms. Krishna Kar for the scintillating discussions and unconditional support during the progress of the work.
+The authors are immensely grateful to the anonymous reviewers for their fruitful suggestions to improvise this work.